|Complete Your Primary DTaP Series With PEDIARIX1|

 - PEDIARIX as a primary series: 3 doses of 0.5 mL each, by intramuscular injection, at 2, 4, and 6 months of age (at intervals of 6 to 8 weeks, preferably 8 weeks)1

 - According to CDC, administration of a total of 4 doses of hepatitis B vaccine is permitted when a combination vaccine containing hepatitis B is administered after the birth dose2

 - A 3-dose series of PEDIARIX may be administered to infants born of HBsAg-negative mothers and who received a dose of hepatitis B vaccine at or shortly after birth.
 However, data are limited regarding the safety of PEDIARIX in such infants 1

 - Data are not available on the safety and effectiveness of using PEDIARIX following one or more doses of a DTaP vaccine from a different manufacturer1

-With the GSK DTaP portfolio, patients can start and stay with the same DTaP antigen content as early as 6 weeks of age up until the 7th birthday1,4,5
+With the GSK family of vaccines, patients can start and stay with the same DTaP antigen content as early as 6 weeks of age up until the 7th birthday1,4,5

-Maintain the continuity of your schedule with vaccines from the GSK pediatric portfolio
+Maintain the continuity of your schedule with the GSK family of pediatric vaccines

 |HepB, DTaP, IPV, and Hib From Birth

 Through 6 Years of Age1,4-7,*,†

 PEDIARIX gives you flexibility to catch up those appropriate patients who fell behind schedule; Pentacel and Vaxelis are indicated until the 5th birthday1,8,9

 - The recommended dosing interval for PEDIARIX is 6 to 8 weeks, preferably 8 weeks1